Sakshika08/devops-notes/Terraform/Master-Notes.md

 ## Option 2: Scheduled Drift Checks

 Run drift detection periodically using a Cron Job, Jenkins Job, GitHub Actions workflow, etc.
+The `-refresh-only` flag instructs Terraform to inspect the real-world infrastructure, detect the manual changes, and update the state file to reflect reality, without actually modifying your live resources.

 ### Preview Drift